A new infrastructure model for service providers

 To determine the uses cases to support, consider these questions:

-At this point in the emergence of edge computing, wireline and wireless infrastructure use cases dominate, and the challenges are mostly in the operator monetization model for service workloads.
-These challenges will be overcome in time as more robust ecosystems form, more use cases are discovered (or discarded) through lessons learned, and the economics better understood.
+At this point in the emergence of edge computing, wireline, and wireless infrastructure use cases dominate, and the challenges are mostly in the operator monetization model for service workloads.
+These challenges will be overcome in time as more robust ecosystems form, more use cases are discovered (or discarded) through lessons learned, and the economics are better understood.

 Low latency benefits many types of services towards a good user experience.
 Low latency isn’t equivalent to close proximity.
 A properly designed IP network supports low latency while supporting optimal economics.
-Interesting edge locations for edge computing include metro data centers and repurposed central offices or public exchanges, not cell sites.
+Interesting locations for edge computing include metro data centers and repurposed central offices or public exchanges, not cell sites.
 In the enterprise environment, an enterprise’s locations might be the optimal locations.

 At this stage in the evolution of edge computing, infrastructure use cases dominate the requirements for edge computing nodes and associated activities.
 Meanwhile, you also need to develop your business model and partner ecosystems.
 Standardizing on an operational environment will help you achieve your objectives.
-An entire edge computing platform can be designed based on a Network-as-a-Service business model in which APIs are essential plus the necessary software that controls and manages the platform and supports your ecosystem.
+An entire edge computing platform can be designed based on a NaaS business model in which APIs are essential, plus the necessary software that controls and manages the platform and supports your ecosystem.

 For more information, take a closer look at our Edge Computing solutions.